houdinisparks/pose_recognition_tello/readme.md

 6 poses: takeoff, land, left, right, flip_forward, flip_backward.

 ## 5) Setup the tello connection
-Turn on the tello and connect to the tello's wifi.
+Turn on the tello and connect to the tello's wifi (You need to attach another wifi adapter to connect to a 2nd wifi network.
+It's cheap, I bought mine for SGD 6 from Lazada.)
 Click on the "Connect to Tello" button on the webpage.

 ![Web Page](./imgs/step_2.png)